Account Data Compromise Event (ADCE)

 A point-of-sale merchant equipped with electronic equipment for pricing and recording transactions, but not necessarily incorporating functions for electronic funds transfer (EFT).

-The MasterCard worldwide service designed to provide temporary cards to all MasterCard cardholders that do not have their cards in their possession.
-This card is issued to a cardholder that needs a temporary replacement card sooner than the typical five to 10 days that it takes to get a permanent card.
+A service designed to provide temporary cards to all MasterCard cardholders that do not have their cards in their possession.

 A procedure in which an issuer charges all or part of the amount of an interchange transaction back to the acquirer in accordance with MasterCard regulations.

-A retailer, or any other person, firm, or corporation that agrees to accept credit cards, debit cards, or both; and engages in an unauthorized transaction occurring on any of the cards offered by MasterCard.
+A retailer, or any other person, company or corporation that agrees to accept credit, debit or both; and engages in an unauthorized transaction occurring on any of the cards offered by MasterCard.

 Use of a MasterCard account number to reserve accommodations at lodging merchants.
 For the cardholder, such reservations include a late arrival provision, penalties if cancellation rules are not met, and a provision for unavailable rooms upon arrival.